ktrzonkowski/whats-in-the-bundle/README.md

 I bought the bundle because it's a great opportunity to support a cause I wholly believe in, as well as get exposure to games I might have otherwise overlooked or never even heard of.

-Then I opened up the list of 742 games and went "ah crap, where do I even start."
+Then I opened up the list of (originally) ~742 games and went "ah crap, where do I even start."

-Being the person that I am, my first instinct is to collect all the relevant data and use it to make a page I can sort and filter and search.
+Being the person that I am, my first instinct was to collect all the relevant data and use it to make a page I can sort and filter and search.

 And that brings us to this repository.